bocoup/jqfundamentals.com/content/javascript-basics/index.md

 ### Variables

 Variables are the way that we store values so we can use them later.
-Variables can contain any value -- text, numbers, data (such as "arrays" and "objects"), even code (in the form of "functions").
+Variables can contain any value &mdash; text, numbers, data (such as "arrays" and "objects"), even code (in the form of "functions").
 We declare a variable using a `var` statement:

     var myName = 'Rebecca';